P RELEASE

 POST-EVENT INFORMATION

-Information acquired after the event is over, that can be integrated into the witness’ original memory for the event.
+can be integrated into the witness’ original memory for the event.

 POST-HOC SIMPLIFICATION

-When faced with a seemingly unrelated set of events, people will reconstruct the situation in such a way as to make the events be as internally consistent as possible.
-Then they will remember whatever they need to add, in order to simplify the situation.
+events be as internally consistent as possible.
+Then they will remember whatever they need to add, in order to

 POSTURE ANGLE

-Angle between the spine and the upper legs of a manikin in a sitting position.
+Angle between the spine and the upper legs of a

 POTENTIAL ENERGY

-Potential energy is the energy possessed by a body by virtue of its being elevated above a certain datum.
+by virtue of its being elevated above a certain datum.
 It is expressed analytically as.
 P.E. = Mgh

 POWER